 Although some of my projects have close to 100% code coverage and thorough E2E tests, I think for most cases this is probably overkill.
 There is a balance that should be maintained, ensure you are testing enough to be useful but not testing too much to take up too much time.
 So what should you test?

-I think at a bare minimum, unit tests should be written around things that will be change.
+I think at a bare minimum, unit tests should be written around things that will change.
 So if you plan to refactor or change some code, write tests around the function then introduce the changes.
 In the case of refactoring this gives you a base to work from, so at a minimum the new function does exactly the same thing as the original code (bugs and all).
-Then you can change the tests to match what you the actual expected output is, reducing the chances of inadvertently breaking something that was once working.
+Then you can change the tests to match what the actual expected output is, reducing the chances of inadvertently breaking something that was once working.

 If E2E testing is appropriate, having it written around core functionality and some happy paths is a good idea.
 This means if you make changes, at a minimum the core functionality remains the same.
-After these I would suggest some unhappy paths.
+After these, I would suggest some unhappy paths.